Enforcement of Judgments

 Domestic relations courts in Illinois have the legal authority to enforce their own judgments and orders.
 This gives you and your spouse protection both during and after a case.
 Failure to comply with a court order may place the other party in contempt of court, which is punishable by fees, sanctions and possibly jail.

 When one person won’t comply with what has been decided during a divorce, it can be incredibly frustrating.
-At Stern Perkoski Mendez in Evanston, Chicago and Lake Forest, you can be confident that we will work to ensure that the issue is resolved and enforced as quickly as possible.
+At Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace, you can be confident that we will work to ensure that the issue is resolved and enforced as quickly as possible.

 How is a judgment enforced?